STF - Squirrel Transfer Format

 Warning

-Please note, STF is work in progress and likely to change.
+Please note, STF is a work in progress and likely to change.

 Install STF support for: